Patti Page: Style

 During the time of Page's greatest popularity (the late 1940s and 1950s), most of her traditional pop music contemporaries included jazz melodies in their songs.
 Page also incorporated jazz into some of her songs; however, on most of her recordings, Page favored a country music arrangement.

 During the late 1940s, when Page recorded for Mercury Records, its top A&R man was Mitch Miller, who, despite having left Mercury for Columbia Records in 1950, produced most of Page's music.
 Miller found that the simple-structured melodies and story lines in country songs could be adapted to the pop market.
 Page, who was born in Oklahoma, felt comfortable using this idea.
 Many of Page's more successful hits featured a country-music arrangement, including her signature song "Tennessee Waltz", as well as "I Went to Your Wedding" and "Changing Partners".
 Some of these singles charted on the Billboard country chart during the 1940s, '50s, and early '60s.

-Many other artists were influenced by Patti Page, and incorporated country arrangements into their own songs, including The Andrews Sisters and Bing Crosby, who had a number-one hit on the country charts in the late 1940s with "Pistol Packin' Mama".